Building a Virtual Lab with Arista vEOS and VirtualBox

 With all of the VMs shut down and powered off, click on vEOS-1 and then click on Settings.
 Within the Settings window, click on the Network button.
 There should be four network adapters, named Adapter 1, 2, 3, and 4.
 Adapter 1 will be the Management1 interface on the vEOS devices.
 Make sure that Enable Network Adapter is checked.
 On the Attached to pulldown menu, choose Host-only Adapter.
 On a Mac, the Name will default to vboxnet0.
 On Windows, this will read Host-only network adapter.
 It needs to match Adapter1 in every vEOS VM.
 Adapter2 in the Ubuntu Linux VM should be configured this way as well.

 On the same page, choose the Advanced menu by clicking on the little triangle.
 This will open more options, a couple of which are required for our virtual switches to work.
 First is the Adapter Type.
-More than one of these will work, but the one that works best in my experience is Intel PRO/1000 T Server (82543G).
+More than one of these will work, but the one that works best in my experience is PCnet-FAST III.
+Originally I had recommended the Intel PRO/1000 T interface, but I’ve since learned that this type may strip VLAN tags which will cause your trunks (including MLAG peer links) to break.
 I know this says that it’s a 1Gbps interface, but the vEOS VMs will report 10Gbps, so don’t worry about that.

 The next option is Promiscuous Mode, and this must be set to Allow VMs or Allow All.
 I have all of mine set to Allow VMs.
 Lastly, The checkbox for Cable Connected should be checked.